Raman spectroscopy - Wikipedia

 Guide to Raman Spectroscopy - Bruker

-What is Raman spectroscopy?
 Raman spectroscopy is a chemical analysis technique which involves illuminating a substance with a laser and analyzing the light that is scattered off the surface of the substance.
+The scattered light can provide a lot of information about the substance and its structure, and can be used to identify, characterize, and quantify many chemical components.

 What is Raman Spectroscopy? - Horiba